oruga-ui/oruga/packages/docs/documentation/configuration.md

 ```

 ::: warning
-In this case, the `override` property replaces **all** existing predefined classes for this component completely, ignoring your configuration.
+In this case, the `override` property replaces **all** existing predefined classes for the component completely, ignoring your configuration.
 :::

 You can also specify the override behaviour for each class individually: